kbroughton/azure_cis_scanner/README.md

 * Remove manual steps by generating minimal_tester_role.json with correct subscriptions/resource_group paths.
 * The container is currently a base of pshchelo/alpine-jupyter-sci-py3 with microsoft/azure-cli Dockerfile layered on top.
 * Replace the pshchelo base with a more official (nbgallery or jupyter) docker image and tune the image in the future.
+* Add git hooks to automatically remove cell output of azure_cis_scanner.ipynb to avoid checking in sensitive info

 ## Digging Deeper

 A Scanner is a good first tool for securing a cloud environment to ensure best practices and secure configuration settings are employed.
 However, this scanner does not assess the health of your IAM policies and roles or network security groups beyond some basic known-bad settings.
 Azure is constantly evolving and part of the challenge of a SecOps team is keeping up with best practices in an environment where new tools are released on a monthly basis.